productinfo/charts-collection-view/README.md

 In order to build this project you'll need a copy of ShinobiCharts.
 If you don't have it yet, you can download a free trial from the [ShinobiCharts website](http://www.shinobicontrols.com/ios/shinobicharts).

-If you're using the trial version you'll need to add your license key.
+If you're using the trial version you'll need to add your trial key.
 To do so, open up ViewController.m and edit the following line in `viewDidLoad`:

-    ShinobiCharts.setLicenseKey("") //Trial Users - Set your licence key here
+    ShinobiCharts.setTrialKey("") //Trial Users - Set your trial key here

 Contributing
 ------------